clodoaldocodes/spectrometer/README.md

     -------
     wavelengths : `numpy.ndarray`
         wavelengths in (nm)
-    """
     return self._wavelengths

 def intensities(self, correct_dark_counts=False, correct_nonlinearity=False):
-    """measured intensity array in (a.u.)
+    - measured intensity array in (a.u.)

     Measured intensities as numpy array returned by the spectrometer.
     The measuring behavior can be adjusted by setting the trigger mode.